ArminKleinert/DancingLyra/README.md

 ; def-generic for this function.
 ; (def-method type-id global-name (signature) &body)

+; Example:

 ; Template for a function which gets the first element from an object x.
 ; If the type of x does not have an implementation for `first`, ; (nothing x) is called instead, returning an empty `maybe` object.
 (def-generic x (first x) nothing)

-; An actual implementation of first, specialized for the list-type.
+; Actual implementations of first for the lists and vectors.
 (def-method cons-id first (list-first x) (maybe (car x))) (def-method vector-id first (vector-first x) (vector-get x 0))